meganfung38/Sales_Agreement_DATACLEAN/README.md

 - propagate_right(df)
    - populates blank cells at the end of a row.
 Identifies the rightmost cell populated and fills in blank cells to the right whose column date is prior to the agreement date identified

+- choose_date(df)
+  - populates blank cells in between cells that have different agreement dates and makes a decision between which date to choose (agreement date in left or right cell)

  - mark_done(df) **mainly for my own usage
    - marks rows as 'done' if there are no blank cells between the first populated cell and last populated cell